In this 3-minute read:

 What if I have other questions about Paycheck Protection Program loans or the application process?

 If you haven’t applied for your PPP emergency stimulus loan yet, there’s still time, but you have to act fast.
-Millions of businesses are applying and many banks are simply overwhelmed.
-Womply is a verified loan agent that can help you apply and get connected with right SBA-approved lender for your loan.
+The extended deadline for application is August 8, 2020.
+Talk to your lender and get your application submitted ASAP.